How to Make Money Running Fitness Boot Camps

-Fitness boot camp isn’t much different.
-You’ll play the role of the tough instructor with the heart of gold, and your friends and family will play the new recruits.
-You’ll lead them through a series of exercises (called ‘circuits‘) and fitness games, building their athletic ability and confidence — and growing your bank account.
+If you become a fitness boot camp leader, you’ll play the role of the tough instructor with the heart of gold, and your friends and family will play the new recruits.
+You’ll lead them through a series of exercises (called “circuits”) and fitness games, building their athletic ability and confidence — and growing your bank account.

 A boot camp is an instructor-led, outdoor fitness class.
 Unlike working as a personal trainer, you don’t need to be a certified strength and conditioning coach.
 If you’re fit and fun, you’ve got what it takes to run a successful, highly profitable boot camp.